-Definition 9.
+Definition 8.
 A property-update consequence is a clause of the form:

 - x becomes y

-- \times is \vee
+- x will be ∨

 - x is increased by n

 - x is decreased by n

+- x is multiplied by n

+- x is divided by n

-where x and y can be any character string, v can be any string, number of identifier, and v can be any number.
+where x and y both are either the keyword 'the' followed by the name of a global property, or the keyword 'his' followed by the name of a role property. y can be any character string, y can be any string, number of identifier, and y can be any number.

-Definition 10.
+Definition 9.
 A current-event condition is a string of characters of one of the following forms: